 Low temperature cracking resistance and water damage.

-Natural bitumen will increase the road strength while road can be almost 20% thinner in comparison to deferent pavements.
+Natural bitumen or "natural Asphalt" will increase the road strength while road can be almost 20% thinner in comparison to deferent pavements.

 Salers apearence and Durability sealer look better, last longer and dry quicker